Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

-Therefore the question arises, whether the scatter of r-process elements like Eu compared to Fe, [Eu/Fe], at low metallicities (which covers more than two orders of magnitude, see Figs.~\ref{mgeufe} and~\ref{HansenEu}, and hints at production sites with a low event rate) and its time evolution before approaching an average ratio only in the interval $-2<\text{[Fe/H]}<-1$, can be explained by all scenarios.
-The delay of approaching an average value in comparison to [Mg/Fe], where this takes place at $\text{[Fe/H]}<-3$, can be due to the much lower rate in comparison to the core-collapse SNe rate, causing the largely different metallicities where the approach to average values takes place.
-But the question is also whether the early appearance of high [Eu/Fe] values can be consistent with a ``delayed'' process like compact binary mergers.
-The supernovae responsible for producing at least one neutron star produce also Fe, which can shift the appearance of a typical r-process element like Eu to higher metallicities [Fe/H] (see Fig.~\ref{weh1}).
-This effect has been discussed in inhomogeneous galactic evolution models utilizing neutron star mergers, i.e.\ events with two prior supernovae and their Fe-ejecta \citep{Argast.Samland.ea:2004,cescutti15,wehmeyer15,hayneskobayashi18}.
-These authors come to the conclusion, also~\citet{Voort.Others:2018}, that neutron mergers have problems to explain [Eu/Fe] at lowest metallicities, while other inhomogenous models claim to do so \citep{vandervoort15,shen15,hirai15,Ramirez-Ruiz.Trenti.ea:2015,hirai17}.
-This difference is probably related to resolution and mixing issues discussed in the previous subsubsection, which include uncertainties (and also possible solutions), but it should be noted that the high resolution run of \citet{vandervoort15} as well as recent further investigations~\citep{Voort.Others:2018} indicates the rise of [Eu/Fe] to occur at too high metallicities as well.
-Whether and how much the use of NS-BH mergers, which explode in an evironment polluted only with Fe by one prior supernova, improve this situation needs to be seen~\citep{Wehmeyer.Others:2018}.
-A different issue is the formation of the Galaxy from small substructures like (ultra-faint) dwarf galaxies, which, due to different gas densities, experience different star formation rates and, due to small gravity, the loss of metals from explosive events, both shifting the occurrence of abundance features to lower metallicities.
-An early simpler IMA approach by \citet{ishimaru15}, recently extended by a stochastic inclusion of neutron star mergers, which are permitted to vary statistically with respect to coalescence time scales \citep{ojima18}, seems also to provide a solution.
+Therefore the question arises, whether in addition to the scatter of r-process elements like Eu compared to Fe, [Eu/Fe], covering more than two orders of magnitude, see Figs.~\ref{mgeufe} and~\ref{HansenEu}), especially also the early appearance of high [Eu/Fe] values, can be consistent with a ``delayed'' process like compact binary mergers. \citet{Ramirez-Ruiz.Trenti.ea:2015} suggested much shorter delays, because collisions of neutron stars that were dynamically assembled in the first nuclear star clusters could take place shortly after the supernovae occurrences that produced them, opposite to mergers resulting from binary evolution.
+However, the "early" appearance at very low [Fe/H]-values is not only related to "timing".
+Also in such a case the mergers only take place after the progenitor supernovae already produced Fe.
+This is similar to compact binary mergers with a longer delay, as also in that case the supernovae responsible for producing at least one neutron star produce Fe, which shifts the appearance of a typical r-process element like Eu to higher metallicities [Fe/H].
+This effect has been discussed in inhomogeneous galactic evolution models utilizing neutron star mergers, i.e.\ events with two prior supernovae and their Fe-ejecta \citep{Argast.Samland.ea:2004,cescutti15,wehmeyer15,Haynes.Kobayashi:2019,VandeVoort.ea:2019}.
+These authors come to the conclusion that neutron star mergers have problems to explain [Eu/Fe] at lowest metallicities, while other/earlier inhomogenous models came to the conclusion that they can do so \citep{vandervoort15,shen15,hirai15,Komiya.Shigeyama:2016,hirai17}.
+The difference is related to resolution and mixing issues discussed in the previous subsubsection, but it should be noted that the high resolution run of \citet{vandervoort15} as well as recent further investigations~\citep[][see Fig.~\ref{Freeke}]{VandeVoort.ea:2019} indicate the rise of [Eu/Fe] to occur at too high metallicities.
+Whether and how much the use of NS-BH mergers, which explode in an environment polluted only with Fe by one prior supernova, improve this situation needs to be seen~\citep[][see Fig.\ref{weh2}]{Wehmeyer.ea:2019}.